-Ideally you use the styles displayed in the ribbon tab Home.
+Ideally you use the styles displayed in the Home tab.
 Define with them the appearance of your paragraphs, headings, lists and indentations and spacings.

 The styles are already prepared in a way so that your text looks good and will help you to communicate your ideas.